 What’s the cost of a headshot?

 This is the age of information.
 Clients no longer hire you because you’re the only professional they could find.
+They have access to everyone in Sydney.
 Your brand must build trust and confidence in your clients if you hope to even hear from them.

 A headshot costs less than the commission on a single client.
 Even if he would only use the headshot for 2 years, it comes to a cost of 20 cents a day.
 By saving 20 cents a day, he was losing thousands a week in commissions and an incalculable amount on reputation.